 Who is the STOP Adult's Programme for?

-The STOP Adult Programme is for people who want to address their sexually abusive behaviour.
+STOP's Adult Services are for people who want to address their sexually abusive behaviour.

 Information for clients

 If you are doing/thinking/feeling some of the following:

 - I am doing/thinking/feeling some sexual behaviour that sounds weird to me but I am scared that if I check it out I might get into trouble

 - I know I’m doing some sexual behaviour that is wrong and I want to stop, but don’t know how